-The discovery in 1988 of endothelin (ET)-1, one of the most potent endogenous vasoconstrictor peptides, by Yanagisawa and colleagues (1988) represented a landmark in the field of cardiovascular research.
-Since its discovery, a great deal of effort has been made toward gaining a better understanding of the key roles (developmental, physiological, and pathological) played by this peptide, particularly with regard to the cardiovascular system, where the components of the endothelin system are widely expressed, namely in vascular and endocardial endothelium, smooth muscle cells and cardiomyocytes (Brunner et al. 2006).
-ET-1 acts in two main subtypes of Gprotein coupled receptors (ET_A and ET_B) and has mainly local autocrine and paracrine actions, since it is released abluminally and has a short half-life.
-In heart failure (HF) the plasmatic, salivary and tissue levels of ET-1 are increased and are positively related with the stage of the disease and negatively with its prognosis (Attina et al. 2005).
-ET_A receptors mediate vasoconstriction, mitogenesis and positive inotropism.
-ET_B receptor activation promotes mainly vasodilatation and has growth inhibitory effects associated with apoptosis.
+The discovery of endothelin (ET)-1, one of the most potent endogenous vasoconstrictor peptides, by Yanagisawa et al. (1988) represented a landmark in the field of cardiovascular research.
+Since its discovery, a great deal of effort has been exerted in gaining a better understanding of the key roles (developmental, physiological, and pathological) played by this peptide, particularly with regard to the cardiovascular system, where the components of the endothelin system are widely expressed, namely in vascular and endocardial endothelium, smooth muscle cells and cardiomyocytes (Brunner et al. 2006).
+ET-1 acts in two main subtypes of G-protein coupled receptors (ETA and ETB) and has mainly local autocrine and paracrine actions, since it is released abluminally and has a short half-life.
+In heart failure (HF), the plasma, salivary and tissue levels of ET-1 are increased and are positively related to the stage of the disease and negatively to its prognosis (Attina et al. 2005).
+ETA receptors mediate vasoconstriction, mitogenesis and positive inotropism.
+ETB receptor activation promotes mainly vasodilatation and has growth inhibitory effects associated with apoptosis.
 These receptors also mediate the pulmonary clearance of circulating ET-1 and the reuptake of ET-1 by endothelial cells.
-In the heart (Leite-Moreira and Bras-Silva 2004) and in the vasculature (Endoh et al. 1998) it is possible to further subclassify the ET_B receptors in ET{B1} receptors, located on the vascular and endocardial endothelium and responsible for vasodilatation and negative inotropism, and ET{B2} receptors, located on vascular muscular and myocardial cells and responsible for vasoconstriction and positive inotropism, respectively.
+In the heart (Leite-Moreira and Bras-Silva 2004) and in the vasculature (Endoh et al. 1998), it is possible to further subclassify the $ET_B$ receptors into $ET{B1}$ receptors, located on the vascular and endocardial endothelium and responsible for vasodilatation and negative inotropism, and ETB2 receptors, located on